Make a plan – talk to your group about where to meet if you get separated. Help your children identify who to ask for assistance.

 The Zoo is a casual, family-oriented environment.
 We suggest you dress comfortably, wear good walking shoes and check the local weather report before you leave for the Zoo.
 Ensuring that the Zoo is family friendly is an important part of the Zoo experience.
 In that spirit, we ask you to use discretion and common sense.

-Beginning January 1, 2014, outside food or drink will no longer be allowed into the Zoo.
+No outside food or drinks are allowed into the Zoo.
 Exceptions are: bottled water, small snack-sized items, and baby food and formula.
 Ice chests and coolers will no longer be allowed on Zoo grounds. *School groups will still be allowed to bring in lunches for their classes.

 For the safety of Zoo guests and our exotic animal collection, the following is not allowed on Zoo grounds:

-No pets No glass containers No alcohol No balloons No skates No bicycles No scooters No smoking No luggage or suitcases No bags, backpacks, or baskets on wheels No ice chests or coolers
+No pets No glass containers No outside alcohol on Zoo grounds No balloons No skates No bicycles No scooters No hoverboards No smoking No ice chests or coolers

 If you have any questions, concerns, or comments, please stop by the office, or give us a call at (210) 734-7184.